 A Radio smow playlist devoted to office furniture and our complex relationship with such……

 In many regards a lot of the musical opprobrium for the office can be considered as arising on account of the place the office holds in the development of contemporary society, or put another way, on account of the fact that the office is a relatively new phenomenon, and one whose rise is inextricably linked with the rise of government, administration, industry, banks, insurance, lawyers, marketeers, and thus those turbines of finance, industry and state which define, shackle, mock, contemporary society.
-Are which differentiate it from the truly free society, that society of yore, where offices were unknown, unnecessary.
+And which differentiate it from the truly free society, that society of yore, where offices were unknown, unnecessary.
 That society to which musicians belong.

 The office worker by extrapolation being the one whose job it is to enforce the compromises on which contemporary society is based, the one whose job it is reign in the liberties of the freemen, apply the arbitrary rule of capital and sovereign; but who in doing so compromise themselves the most, limit their own freedoms more than those they seeks to control.
 Stand, in the musician’s eyes, as a pitiful fool who misunderstands the meaning, the beauty, of life.